SwiftyBeaver/SwiftyBeaver/README.md

 <img src="https://cloud.githubusercontent.com/assets/564725/18608323/ac065a98-7ce6-11e6-8e1b-2a062d54a1d5.png" width="608">

-[Learn more](http://docs.swiftybeaver.com/article/9-log-to-xcode-console) about colored logging to Xcode 8 Console. **No need to hack Xcode 8 anymore** to get color.
+[Learn more](http://docs.swiftybeaver.com/article/9-log-to-xcode-console) about colored logging to Xcode 8 Console with Swift 3.
+For Swift 2.3 [use this Gist](https://gist.github.com/skreutzberger/7c396573796473ed1be2c6d15cafed34). **No need to hack Xcode 8 anymore** to get color.
 You can even customize the log level word (ATTENTION instead of ERROR maybe?), the general amount of displayed data and if you want to use the 💜s or replace them with something else 😉

 <br/>